 Step #1 Create a baseline

-Before you even begin thinking about what you want to accomplish in 2023, you must first analyze how you did on your recruitment goals in 2022.
+Before you even begin thinking about what you want to accomplish in 2025, you must first analyze how you did on your goals in 2024.
 You can’t set a clear and actionable plan for moving forward without taking stock of your prior year’s performance.
 You need a baseline to say, “This is what we did great on, this is what needs more improvement, and this is what we didn’t get to touch.”

 We’ve previously discussed defining your organization’s key recruiting metrics and tracking them consistently.
 This is the place to start.
 Assess the available data to see where you started and finished the year, keeping an eye out for trends and swings in performance.
 You’ll want to review metrics at an individual recruiter level and the department as a whole.